CUPRA Tavascan vs Hyundai IONIQ 6

 Safety Rundown

-Both the CUPRA Tavascan and Hyundai IONIQ 6 hold a 5-star ANCAP safety rating.
+The Hyundai IONIQ 6 holds a 5-star ANCAP rating vs 4 stars for the CUPRA Tavascan.
 Adult occupant protection scored 89% for the CUPRA Tavascan and 97% for the Hyundai IONIQ 6.

 Where the two diverge is in active safety technology.
 The CUPRA Tavascan packs more ADAS features with 9 out of 10 key systems fitted, compared to 6 in the Hyundai IONIQ 6.